 Our ports, some of which operate adjacent to the Great Barrier Reef (GBR) Marine Park, are a gateway to domestic and international trade, connecting Australia to the world.
-Working alongside the GBR demands meticulous care when planning all developments, but especially ports.
-Where impacts may occur, rigorous environmental assessments are compulsory under Queensland and Commonwealth laws and then monitored closely.
+There are 12 trading ports along the GBR coast.

 Sustainable Ports Development Act 2015

 The Sustainable Ports Development Act 2015 commenced on 20 November 2015.
 It implements a number of Queensland’s port related actions from the Reef 2050 Long Term Sustainability Plan (Reef 2050 Plan) 2015 to further regulate development in and surrounding existing port limits.
 The Act achieves the following:

 - Defines four priority ports, including Townsville, Abbot Point, Hay Point and Mackay, and Gladstone.